ramonmsa/ramonmsa/README.md

 - :dart: My mission is to help organizations in the data-driven decision's process by enabling them to take their data to its maximum availability and quality.
 My skills and ability to find potential in the data will allow me to help your organization to have the most successful outcomes by applying my experience and expertise in data engineering and refined data insights.

 - :chart_with_upwards_trend: I am experienced in Data Engineer, with a background in electronic data interchange.
 I have expertise in SQL and Database modeling with a Certificate in Data Analytics from University of Toronto.
-I acquired and extensive computer programing skills in Python, Java Script, C#, ASP with solid knowledge of HTML5/CSS, API Interactions.
+I acquired an extensive computer programing skills in Python, Java Script, C#, ASP with solid knowledge of HTML5/CSS, API Interactions.

 - :bar_chart: I recently completed a project in a team of five using data sets from data.ontario.ca, PostgresQL, Python with Scilearn, Tensorflow, and Tableau to visualise patterns in the confirmed cases of COVID-19 by Public Health Unit services in the Greater Province of Ontario from 2020 to 2021.